 Dawson Law Group Advantage

-One of the areas where we see this benefit is in giving our clients good advice about how to testify the deposition.
+One of the areas where we see this benefit is in giving our clients sound advice about how to testify the deposition.
 A deposition is an examination under oath at which the witness responds to questions posed by the other side’s attorney.
-The core of our advice is very simple: listen carefully to the question and then give a truthful answer.
+The core of our advice is straightforward: listen carefully to the question and then give a truthful answer.
 There are many other elements to our advice; we usually meet with clients for somewhere between 30 minutes and three hours to advise them before they testify.
-But our main advice is to tell the truth.
+However, our main advice is, to tell the truth.

-We deal with a lot of witnesses who are either getting different advice from their attorneys or who appear to be struggling on their own to give honest answers.
-Often this takes the form of witnesses claiming that they don’t know something basic or that they are unable to give an honest estimate.
-For instance, I once had a witness was unable to estimate how steep the slope was on which he fell and broke his leg; he conceded that the slope could’ve either been completely flat (in which case it would not be a slope) or it could have been a 90° cliff.
-This competent adult witness, under oath, refused to give any estimate on this basic issue.
+We deal with many witnesses who are either getting different advice from their attorneys or who appear to be struggling on their own to give honest answers.
+Often this takes the form of witnesses claiming that they don’t know something basic or that they are unable to provide an honest estimate.
+For instance, I once had a witness was unable to estimate how steep the slope was on which he fell and broke his leg; he conceded that the slope could’ve either been entirely flat (in which case it would not be a slope) or it could have been a 90° cliff.
+This competent adult witness, under oath, refused to give an estimate on this basic issue.

 The advice to give as little information as possible, rather than to answer honestly, does a disservice to the client.
-Most obviously, every person has a moral duty to tell the truth, especially when under oath.
-Another part of the equation is that if one side claims to not know something or to be unable to give an estimate, the other side has free reign to provide the information or an estimate.
-The witness can’t say in deposition that although he saw the other car he cannot estimate its speed, and then at trial contradict an opponent who claims that the car was going somewhere around 2 mph.
-Estimates of speed and time are often inaccurate but the best approach is to give an issue a little thought and to give a broad range for estimate when you’re unsure.
+Most obviously, every person has a moral duty, to tell the truth, especially when under oath.
+Another part of the equation is that if one side claims not to know something or to be unable to give an estimate, the other side has free reign to provide the information or an estimate.
+The witness can’t say in a deposition that although he saw the other car, he cannot estimate its speed, and then at trial contradict an opponent who claims that the car was going somewhere around two mph.
+Estimates of speed and time are often inaccurate, but the best approach is to give an issue a little thought and to give a broad range for an estimate when you’re unsure.